-- Only 400 or 500 level courses will count toward the hours required for the degree. - Courses on our online degrees iMBA, iMSA etc. will not be considered. - Students are not allowed to take a 400-level course if a similar 500-level course is offered. - It may be possible to take a 100, 200 or 300 level course, but the credits may not be counted for credit toward any master's degree, however the grade is still included in any GPA calculation.
+- Only 400- or 500-level courses will count toward the hours required for the degree. - Courses in our online degrees iMBA, iMSA etc. will not be considered. - Students are not permitted to take a 400-level course if a similar 500-level course is offered. - It may be possible to take a 100, 200 or 300 level course, but the credits will not be counted for credit toward any master's degree; however, the grade is still included in any GPA calculation.